 Fast fashion and sustainable fashion are somewhat opposites within the fashion industry.
-However, a lot of people feel they cannot afford buying sustainable fashion or that the style of these brands don’t fit them.
+However, a lot of people feel they cannot afford to buy sustainable fashion or that the style of these brands doesn’t fit them.
 So how can you shop sustainable when you shop at fast fashion high street brands?

 If you love a fast fashion store and you feel you cannot live without it, you don’t have to have to give it up completely.
 There are ways to minimize your impact that do not include changing your entire closet or only buying ethical brands.

 How to have a conscious closet

 The first thing to do is to refuse and reduce.
 That means buying less in general and try to avoid things that are just trendy items that will be used once.
 The goal should be to build a long-lasting closet that represents your personal style.
 If possible, try to see if you can find the item second hand first.
 There are so many people who wear something for a week and then sell it online or hand it into a consignment store.
 So that should always be the first option.

 I believe the best way of avoiding unnecessary consumption is to shop your own closet.
 Most people have a full closet, while still feeling like they have nothing to wear.
 Take some time to look around to see what you really own, you might find some forgotten favorites that could need some new love.
 A great way of rediscovering one’s closet is to do a challenge, maybe a 10×10 or a capsule closet where you are forced to be more creative with what you already own?

 By taking care of what you own it will last longer.
 Make an effort to follow the washing instructions, to not wash or dry more than necessary and to mend things that break instead of discarding.
 When you take care of what you own, the need for constantly buying new is not as noticeable since you have a full closet of nice-looking clothes.